Megha849/HygieiaDocs/pages/product1/widget_view.md

 1. Click **Configure widget** to invoke the 'Monitor Configuration' screen.
 In this screen, enter the following details:
    - Select HipChat as the chat engine from the drop-down list.
    - Enter the URL to the ChatOps Server
-   - Enter Room Name and Room Auth Token to conect to the chat engine.
+   - Enter Room Name and Room Auth Token to connect to the chat engine.
 2. Click **Save**.